bcfchen/pigeon/README.md

 - Immediately upon adding a new message, a small loading icon will appear on the right side of the new message
 - Loading icon will disappear once message is added successfully (simulated) on the server side
 - Hitting the __play__ button will add multiple messages from other users
-- Use the "English" and "中文" buttons on the login screen to toggle languages
+- Use the English/Chinese buttons on the login screen to toggle languages
 - Use the __<>__ button on the top right side of the chat screen to toggle languages

 ### Technical decisions and caveats